auth0/Auth0.Android/README.md

     })
 ```

-> The default scope used is `openid profile email`
+> The default scope used is `openid profile email`.
+Regardless of the scopes set to the request, the `openid` scope is always enforced.

 #### Login using MFA with One Time Password code